Clan Carruthers: Chief of Carruthers

-This changed on the 19 August 2019 when, after two court hearings, presided over by the Lord Lyon and a full analysis of the evidence presented before him, the Lord Lyon confirmed Dr Simon Peter Carruthers of Holmains, Chief of the Name and Arms of Carruthers.
+This changed on 19 August 2019 when, after two court hearings, presided over by the Lord Lyon and a full analysis of the evidence presented before him, the Lord Lyon confirmed Dr Simon Peter Carruthers of Holmains, Chief of the Name and Arms of Carruthers.

 Dr Carruthers, known as Peter, is the 4x great grandson of John 12th of Holmains and a direct descendant of the line of Carruthers going back to at least the 10th century.

-Further, on the 26th November 2020, the Lord Lyon granted additaments to the Arms of the Chief of Carruthers to include two fallow deer bucks Rampant as supporters on a compartment of heathland, on which is strewn gorse in flower.
+Further, on 26 November 2020, the Lord Lyon granted additaments to the Arms of the Chief of Carruthers to include two fallow deer bucks Rampant as supporters on a compartment of heathland, on which is strewn gorse in flower.